At Fort Hood Area, A Day Of Reflection

 BRADY: Sergeant Howard's wife, Kinesia(ph), says the food means a lot to her, but just a few days on, she's still having a difficult time.

-General GEORGE CASEY (Chief of Staff, U.S. Army): I think the speculation could potentially heighten backlash against some of our Muslim soldiers.
+GEORGE CASEY: I think the speculation could potentially heighten backlash against some of our Muslim soldiers.
 And what happened at Fort Hood was a tragedy, but I believe it would be an even greater tragedy if our diversity becomes a casualty here.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.